eccentricOrange/personal-blogs/docs/index.md

 It is meant to be a collection of all the tools and concepts that I run into, both in my courses, and otherwise.
 I hope you find them as cool as I do, and are hopefully inspired to learn more about them or something.

-*   You can find a lot of my work on [my GitHub profile for @eccentricOrange](https://github.com/eccentricOrange).
+You can find a lot of my work on [my GitHub profile for @eccentricOrange](https://github.com/eccentricOrange).
-*   I'm also a member of [Team RoverX](https://www.teamroverx.com/) at my college, and a lot of what I use/learn comes from them.
-Check out [our work](https://www.youtube.com/watch?v=JwVlNUayxL4)!